RoyiAvital/Projects/README.md

 Implementation of Image Convolution using Multi Threading and SIMD (Vectrorization) for speed.
 The project generates DLL / DYLIB / SO to be used in MATLAB.

+## Image Bilateral Filter
+Implementation of the Bilateral Filter for Image Processing.

 ## Image to Columns
 Optimized C based implementation of MATLAB's [`im2col()`](https://www.mathworks.com/help/images/ref/im2col.html) function.